-Janet Johnston, DVM, an emergency and critical care veterinarian at the University of Pennsylvania School of Veterinary Medicine’s New Bolton Center, offers these six steps to cool down your horse after a ride.
+Janet Johnston, DVM, an emergency and critical care veterinarian at the University of Pennsylvania School of Veterinary Medicine’s New Bolton Center, offers these six steps in cooling down your horse properly after a ride.

 1. Take a walk.

 First tip in cooling out your horse properly is to take a walk.
 Just like you warm up for your ride by walking and stretching, cool down in the same way.

 “Especially if it’s hot and humid, plan for a period of time—10 to 15 minutes—at the end of your ride or training session to gradually slow the work and cool down,” says Johnston.

 Find a cool, shady spot to untack, whether in the barn or under a tree.

 “A fan or breeze can help keep air moving to encourage [sweat] evaporation,” says Johnston.
 If your barn has a misting fan, that’s even better in hot weather.